nyaosorg/nyagos/Doc/nyagos_en.md

 It executes "COMMAND" and set its standard output into the lua-variable OUTPUT.
 When error occures, OUTPUT is set `nil`.

+### `OUTPUT,ERR = nyagos.raweval('COMMAND-NAME','ARG-1','ARG-2'...)`

+It executes "COMMAND-NAME" with ARGs and returns commands' standard-output.
+COMMAND-NAME can not be a built-in command.

 ### `WD = nyaos.getwd()`

 Get current working directory.